-Teachers: Mrs Hambleton (RH) and Mrs Clarke (RC) Support Staff: Mrs Tomlinson-Drewell, Mrs Shaw, Mrs Walsh
+Teachers: Mrs Hambleton (RH) and Mrs Clarke (RC) Education Support Assistants: Mrs Tomlinson-Drewell, Mrs Shaw (HLTA), Mrs Walsh

 Regular Weekly Timetable